Ichaelus/RubySuite/README.md

 ## Prerequisites

 There is quite a lot to do to make use of every feature, but for a start running `git clone git@github.com:Ichaelus/RubySuite.git` and configuring  `interpreters.json` might do the trick.
-It controls which interpreters are evaluated (against a ground truth called _base_).
-For each entry, you can specify
+It controls which interpreters are evaluated (in relation to a ground truth called _base_) based on the [_unpaired Students t-test_](https://en.wikipedia.org/wiki/Student%27s_t-test).
+For each entry, you can specify:

 * A **name**, e.g. `mri 1.8.7`, used internally to plot graphs and distinguish interpreters.
 * An **rbenv interpreter name**, e.g. `1.8.7`.
 Make sure it is installed on your local machine by calling `rbenv list`.